-Get-A-Life Award Austin Cline has translated the Holy Bible into pig Latin as, of course, Oly-hay Ible-bay.
+Get-A-Life Award.
+Austin Cline has translated the Holy Bible into pig Latin as, of course, Oly-hay Ible-bay.
 Three full books (Enesis-gay, Ob-jay, Ohn-jay) can be read on the Web.
 I have not made this up.

 Real tennis has been enjoying a modest revival in recent years.
-There are now 45 active courts world-wide: 26 in The British Isles, 10 in the U.S., 6 in Australia and 3 in France.
+There are now 45 active courts world-wide: 26 in The British Isles, ten in the U.S., six in Australia, and three in France.
 George Limb has played them all and written a book about it, Melbourne to Myopia.
 (Self-published: P.O.
 Box 126, East Melbourne, Victoria 3002, Australia.)